The Story of the Carousel

 Rounding Boards, the decorative panels which surround the top of a carousel, were missing by the time the carousel was taken apart in 1986, so rounding board paintings from other carousels were donated by Carousel collector and expert Marianne Stevens and installed.
 The outside set are contemporary with the carousel itself, painted by “The Michelangelo of the Midway”, August Wolfinger.
 The inside rounding boards were painted in the 1970s, and picture endangered species.

-The Carousel of Happiness opened on Memorial Day 2010 with a silent memorial run to recognize the service of fallen veterans including 2 of Scott’s Marine friends.
-The Carousel is staffed mostly by volunteers and charges $1 per ride.
-It has several benches and a wheelchair ramp which, along with its affordable ticket price meet its mission of being accessible and inclusive.
+The Carousel of Happiness opened on Memorial Day 2010 with a silent memorial run to recognize the service of fallen veterans including two of Scott’s Marine friends.
+The Carousel is staffed mostly by volunteers and has an affordable ticket price, along with several benches and a wheelchair ramp, which help to meet its mission of being accessible and inclusive.

 The first photo, of Charles I.D.
 Looff, is from family archives.
 The second photo is from the Utah State Historical Society.
 All others provided by Scott Harrison.